One of the biggest pain points for startups is watching customers churn.

 “Learning the reasons why your customers cancel is painful, but it’s unquestionably valuable.
 I did nothing to systematically collect and measure the feedback I was getting.
 There’s no way around it, it still sucks when people point out where you’ve failed them.
 But actively collecting and leveraging that feedback has become one of the most important drivers for continuous improvement at Groove.”

-As I mentioned above, one of the best ways to begin this process is by using a cancellation survey.
+As we mentioned above, one of the best ways to begin this process is by using a cancellation survey.
 There are many ways to approach this, but a simple thing you can do in the beginning is by building out what they call a cancellation exit survey.
-A cancellation survey can appear in many forms, but the most basic one would be one where you swap out the “cancel subscription” button with a question and a series of responses.
+A cancellation survey can appear in many forms, but the most basic one would be where you swap out the “cancel subscription” button with a question and a series of responses.
 It can look something like this:

-I was recently subscribed to an event listing service and instead of a cancellation button, they prompt me with something similar to the picture shown above.
-I ended up selecting the response to extend my trial for an additional free 7 days and now I’m a paying customer of the product.
+I was recently subscribed to an event listing service.
+When I went to cancel, they prompted me with something similar to the picture shown above instead of a cancellation button.
+And guess what?
+I ended up selecting the response to extend my trial for free for an additional 7 days.
+Now I’m a paying customer of the product.

 The second type of cancellation survey will be one that you send through an email.
 You want to only send this survey after you’ve tried implementing the solution above and the customer decides to cancel anyway.
-It’s the perfect time to reach out to gain even more feedback and learn why the customer decide to churn.
+It’s the perfect time to reach out to gain even more feedback and learn why the customer decided to churn.

-Usually email cancellation surveys start with an open ended question related to the cancellation.
-It should look something like this.
+Usually, email cancellation surveys start with an open ended question related to the cancellation.
+It should look something like this:

 The third method you can use to set up a cancellation survey is by using a website feedback or JS widget that you can make appear on the cancellation page.
 These are triggered surveys and will slide out when the user is about to make an action on the page.
 You can create one easily with YesInsights and it will look like this: